Model Sharing & Backups for Multi-User Collaboration in Cosmic Frog

 - In the list of models, find the one you want to make a backup of, right click on it and select “Create Backup” from the context menu.

-Whether through the Cloud Storage application or via the Explorer, in both cases the Create Backup form comes up:
+Whether from the Models module within Cosmic Frog, through the Cloud Storage application or via the Explorer, in all 3 cases the Create Backup form comes up:

 - We are on the Create Backup form and it indicates it is for the model called “Car Assembly”.
 At the top of the form a warning mentioning that depending on the size of the model database, creating a backup of it can take a while.